 Shauger hill is a 2.4 Mile Loop | Moderate to Advanced | Hilly, Beech-Maple Forest | Loops include unplowed Pierce Stocking Scenic Drive, totaling 8 miles of trail.

-A popular and newer development by the Leelanau Conservancy, Palmer Woods is good all seasons for: Hiking / Snowshoeing, Hunting, Mountain Biking, XC-Skiing
+A popular and newer development by the Leelanau Conservancy, Palmer Woods open in all seasons for: Hiking / Snowshoeing, Hunting, Mountain Biking, XC-Skiing.

 Located at: 5677 S Wheeler Rd, Maple City, MI 49664